 List features artists like Georgia O'Keeffe, Henri Matisse, and more!

-Henri-Émile-Benoît Matisse was a French artist, known for his use of colour and his fluid and original draughtsmanship.
+Henri Émile Benoît Matisse (French: [ɑ̃ʁi emil bənwɑ matis]; 31 December 1869 – 3 November 1954) was a French artist, known for both his use of colour and his fluid and original draughtsmanship.
 He was a draughtsman, printmaker, and sculptor, but is known primarily as a painter.
-Matisse is commonly regarded, along with Pablo Picasso and Marcel Duchamp, as one of the three ...more
+Matisse is commonly regarded, along with Pablo Picasso, as one of the artists who best helped to define the revolutionary developments in the visual arts throughout the opening decades of the twentieth century, responsible for significant developments in painting and sculpture.The intense colorism of the works he painted between 1900 and 1905 brought him notoriety as one of the Fauves (wild beasts).
+Many of his ...more on Wikipedia

 Artworks: Woman with a Hat, Blue Nude II, Les toits de Collioure, Green Stripe, Madras Rouge, + more